 - Change Your Environment – The beach, the park, a bench in the garden.
 Nothing stimulates or inspires the mind as much as the natural beauty that surrounds us.

 Do not let writer’s block cripple you.
-Recognize it for what it is: a pause or hurdle in the writing process.
+Recognize it for what it is: a pause in your writing process.
 It is important not to give up and abandon your writing.
-It happens to all writers at some point, accept it, deal with it and move on.
+It happens to all writers at some point.
+Accept it, deal with it, and then, move on.
 But most of all, keep writing.